The iPhone XR received the highest rating ever for a single-cam smartphone tested by image lab DxOMark.

 The iPhone XR managed to outperform the XS Max in a couples areas.
 DxOMark felt the XR “squeezes out a touch more detail than the iPhone XS” and target exposures on faces when the flash is used.

 “With the sky-high prices of the latest XS line of iPhones, the less-expensive XR will be desirable to many Apple enthusiasts looking to upgrade their smartphone,” the report from DxOMark said.
 “Implementing a single-cam solution makes the XR more affordable, but it also means you’ll have to accept some compromises.

 “Apple chose to include much of the same advanced software and image processing algorithms as in their flagship devices, and in many ways, the photographic capabilities of the iPhone XR are broadly similar to those of the XS/XS Max — excellent exposure in all lighting conditions, wide dynamic range, and an excellent noise-versus-detail trade-off.”

-The reviewers noted the single-camera system on the XR is no match for the dual-camera iPhone XS when it comes to zoom quality and also the simulation of bokeh in Portrait mode.
-The XR’s bokeh effect for portraits is “far from perfect” and (in some photos) looked “a bit photoshopped as though the subject was cut out and stuck on a blurred background.”
+The reviewers noted the single-camera system on the XR is no match for the dual-camera iPhone XS when it comes to zoom quality or the simulation of bokeh in Portrait mode.
+They found the XR’s bokeh effect for portraits “far from perfect.”
+In some photos, it looked “a bit photoshopped as though the subject was cut out and stuck on a blurred background.”

-How long the iPhone XR holds the distinction of the best single-cam smartphone will depend on how the lab scores the new Google Pixel 3, which has received excellent reviews and was upgraded with a number of software improvements.
+How long the iPhone XR holds the distinction of best single-cam smartphone will depend on how the lab scores the new Google Pixel 3.
+The new Android phone, which brings several software improvements, received excellent early reviews.